 When is the Best Time To Visit the Canadian Rockies for Wildlife?

-There’s wildlife year round in the Canadian Rockies.
+There’s wildlife all year in the Canadian Rockies.
 In the winter you’ll likely see a lot of elk and goats.
 If you’re lucky you might come across a moose or a coyote.
 Maybe even a wolf (though unlikely).

 Summertime means bear season.
 Come early May the bears start to wake up and bear spray should be carried on any hike.
 Look out for the black bears and grizzlies, but do so safely.
 Do not approach wildlife in Banff and view them quickly from the safety of your car and then move on – don’t create a traffic jam by taking photos of a bear for twenty minutes.

-Year round you’ll also stand a chance of seeing foxes, owls, and plenty of birds.
+All year you’ll also stand a chance of seeing foxes, owls, and plenty of birds.
 Look out for the bunnies of Canmore as well!